FabianWalocha/CursorMindWandering/README.md

 # CursorMindWandering
-Analysis of detecting mind wandering based on cursor behavior
+Analysis of detecting mind wandering based on cursor behavior.